richyjackson/richyjackson.github.io/exam/warehouses.md

       - An idle cluster shuts down if Snowflake estimates it has less than 6 minutes of work remaining
       - More tolerant of short queuing — won’t spin up a cluster for a brief spike
 > Warehouses with a policy assigned have no affect if they are on maximised mode
+## Auto-suspend
+- Warehouses charge all the time they are active and not in use.
+Auto-suspend should be configured after inactivity
+- Set auto-suspend to a minimum of 5–10 minutes.
+Setting it lower risks the warehouse repeatedly suspending and resuming, which is counterproductive given the 60-second minimum billing period — each resume is billed for at least a minute regardless of how little work is done.​​​​​​​​​​​​​​​​
+- Queries are cached all the time a warehouse is available.
+This is cleared when the warehouse suspends